CMU-CREATE-Lab/deep-smoke-machine/README.md

         ├── log                          # the log when training models ├── metadata                     # the metadata of the dataset split ├── model                        # the saved models
-        ├── run                          # the saved information for Tensorboard └── viz                          # the sampled videos for each cell in the confusion matrix
+        ├── run                          # the saved information for TensorBoard └── viz                          # the sampled videos for each cell in the confusion matrix
 ```
 If you want to see the training and testing results on [TensorBoard](https://pytorch.org/docs/stable/tensorboard.html), run the following and go to the stated URL in your browser.